astrisdesign/AstriCore/README.md

 This project is currently under active development.

 ### Acknowledgements
-Thanks to TJ Parekh for mechanical design support!
+Thanks to TJ Parekh for contributing to early mechanical design!

 ### Contact
 For questions, issues, or suggestions, please email clayton@astrisdesign.com or open an issue in the repository.